 - Measure out 2 cups of the liquid from the bottom of the drippings, supplementing with chicken or turkey stock if needed.

 - Heat the fat in a large skillet over medium-high heat.

 - Sprinkle the flour (1/4 cup) on top and use a whisk to stir together.
 Continue whisking constantly so it doesn't burn, allowing the flour/fat mixture (roux) to thicken.
 Cook for 2-4 minutes, until the texture resembles wet sand and it darkens in color just a little bit.

 - Slowly pour in the two cups of drippings/stock, whisking constantly so there are no lumps.
 Continue whisking, bringing it to a boil, then turn heat to low and simmer, stirring/whisking occasionally, until thickened (about 5 minutes).

 - Season to taste with salt and pepper.

-- You can double, triple, or quadruple this recipe depending on how much gravy you need.
+- This recipe makes about 2 cups of gravy.
+You can double, triple, or quadruple this recipe depending on how much gravy you need.
 The basic ratio is the following: for every 1 cup of drippings/stock, use 2 tablespoons of fat and 2 tablespoons of flour.

 - I like to make turkey stock while my turkey roasts from the giblets that come with it.
 Place the neck and giblets (minus the liver) in a medium pot with two ribs of celery and two carrots, cut into 2-3 inch pieces, and one onion, quartered (no need to peel any of these).
 Season with just a little salt and some peppercorns, and cover with water (about 8 cups).
 Bring to a boil, cover, and simmer on low for 2 hours, or for as along as your turkey roasts.
 Remove solids by pouring the liquid through a mesh sieve.
 Use the turkey stock to supplement the drippings for your gravy, or save it to make turkey noodle soup with the leftovers.